 Value generated (where we can estimate it)

-[If you have quantifiable outcomes, put them here.
+[If you have quantifiable results, write them here.
 Be honest about confidence level.
-Example: The shift handover checklist digitization is estimated to save approximately 2 hours of supervisor time per week across 3 shifts.
-We will confirm this figure at the 90-day mark.]
+Example: Digitising the shift handover checklist is estimated to save approximately 2 hours of supervisor time per week across 3 shifts.
+We are confirming this figure at the 90-day mark.]

-[If you do not have quantifiable outcomes yet, say so and explain when you will.
-Example: The two ideas implemented this cycle are too recent to measure impact.
+[If you do not yet have quantifiable results, say so and explain when you will.
+Example: The two ideas implemented this cycle are too new to measure impact.
 We will report on both at the end of next quarter.]

 What is not working and what we are doing about it

-This section is the one most people leave blank.
+This is the section most people leave blank.
 Do not leave it blank.
 One honest sentence about something that is not working and one sentence about what you are changing is more valuable to leadership than three paragraphs about things that went well.
-It also builds far more trust in your credibility as a program manager.
+It also builds significantly more confidence in your credibility as program owner.

-[Example: Evaluation turnaround is still too slow.
-We averaged 28 days from campaign close to outcome communication this quarter, against a target of 14.
-We are trialing a faster triage process starting next campaign and will report on whether it closes the gap.]
+[Example: The evaluation process is still taking too long.
+We averaged 28 days from campaign close to decision notification this quarter, against a target of 14.
+We are testing a faster triage process starting next campaign and will report on whether it closes the gap.]

 Process changes we are making: [1 to 2 changes based on what we learned this cycle]

 What we need from leadership: [Be specific.
 Budget approval for a pilot?
-A decision on whether to expand to a new site?
-A conversation about resourcing an idea that needs cross-departmental support?
+A decision on expanding to a new facility?
+A conversation about resourcing an idea that needs cross-functional support?
 Ask for the specific thing you need, not a general endorsement.]

 How to Use This Template Well

 Fill in the hard sections first.
-Most people start with what we did (easy numbers) and leave the value generated and what is not working sections for last, then run out of time or motivation.
-Do it the other way.
+Most people start with what we did (easy numbers) and leave the value generated and what is not working sections until last, then run out of time or motivation.
+Do the opposite.
 The honest sections are the ones that matter most.

 Send it before the meeting, not at the start of it.
-The point of a good leadership report is to replace a slide-by-slide walk-through with a real conversation.
-If they have read it before the meeting, you can spend the time discussing implications and next steps rather than narrating data.
+The point of a good leadership report is to replace a slide-by-slide walkthrough with a real conversation.
+If they have read it before the meeting, you can spend the time discussing implications and next steps instead of narrating data.